AnyChart/docs.anychart.com/Basic_Charts/Word_Tree.md

 If a tree does not fit the height of the chart, children of some or all items are hidden.
 After each such item, the number of its children is shown, followed by a text element – postfix.

-The default postfix is `"more"`, but you can change it by passing a custom string to the {api:anychart.charts.Wordtree#postfix}postfix(){api} method.
+The default postfix is `"more"`, but you can set your own text by passing a custom string to the {api:anychart.charts.Wordtree#postfix}postfix(){api} method.
 To show only the number of children, pass an empty string.

 In the following sample, the [font size](#font) is adjusted so that some child words are hidden.
 The postfix is also customized: